gitrus/flask-rest-pylearn/README.md

 # flask-rest-pylearn
-Flask RESTFUL project as tutorial to write restfulcrud
+Flask RESTful project as tutorial to write restful crud